Senior Exercise and Fitness Tips: Watching Television

 According to the Bureau of Labor Statistics, Americans spend at least 2.8 hours watching television every day.
+Senior exercise and fitness tips will give you great results, fast.
 Other estimates put the number of hours of television watching at 34 every week, according to a Nielson report.
 Unfortunately for seniors, being sedentary can have negative health effects.
 To turn a television habit into constructive time that is beneficial for your senior wellness, check out a few of these easy exercises while watching your favorite show.

 With a few lightweight dumbbells, it is easy to do arm exercises while still sitting and watching television.
 Bicep curls are a great activity to strengthen arms and stay fit.
 While sitting, extend your arm holding the weight, keeping elbows tucked close to the waist.
 Pull up, bending only from the elbows, toward your shoulders with palms facing toward the ceiling.
 Do several repetitions to get the full effect.
 Bicep curls can also be done with a heavy book instead of a free weight.

 For strong forearms and wrists, hand grips are an excellent and convenient piece of equipment that will tone.
 For seniors, grip strength is a good way for doctors to test physical fitness levels.
 With a hand grip, grab the two sides and squeeze together several times.
 The resistance will help build up muscle.